-Tony Cashmore’s magnum opus sits in the area of the peninsula known as ‘The Cups’ and yields magnificent land for golf.
+Cashmore’s marvellous creation sits in the area of the peninsula known as ‘The Cups’ and yields magnificent land for golf.
 The original slogan at The Dunes was entirely apt: “God made it, we just mow the grass.”
-It’s cute, catchy and correct to a degree, yet Cashmore still had to give the site its personality and nuances.
-He did so with a collection of holes that twist and turn, forever keeping golfers on their toes.
-Only once during a round – at the 6th and 7th – do golfers play consecutive holes in the same direction, as the layout swirls as much as the breezes off Bass Strait do.
+But it was Cashmore who found the course among the sand dunes and the result is a collection of holes that weave towards all points of the compass, which ultimately adds to the enjoyment.
+In fact, only once during a round – at the 6th and 7th – do golfers play consecutive holes in the same direction.

-Cashmore and Dunes owner Duncan Andrews altered two holes in 2012, utilising newly available land in one corner of the property.
+Cashmore and Dunes’ owner Duncan Andrews changed two holes in 2012, utilising newly available land in one corner of the property.
 The new 15th and 16th holes, a par-4 and par-5, flipped the pars of the previous versions and took play through the new pocket of land in a more enterprising manner.
-The 15th was formerly a ho-hum par-5 and is now a strong two-shotter to a green that has a unique sunken rear section that the surrounding contours work towards.
-The new 16th is now the par-5 and wraps around a huge blowout bunker on the left side of the fairway that frames the tee shot beautifully.
-Now more than four years old, the pair has bedded in nicely, to the point that they now blend in with the other 16 holes.
-A first-timer to The Dunes would not recognise that these two are 15 years younger than the rest.
+The 15th was formerly a lacklustre par-5 and is now a strong par-4 boasting a green that has a unique sunken rear section that the surrounding contours work towards.
+The new 16th is now a par-5 and wraps around a huge blowout bunker on the left side of the fairway that frames the tee shot beautifully.
+Now nearly seven years old, the pair has bedded in nicely, so much so first timers wouldn’t know the difference between these holes and the 16 originals.

 ADDRESS: Browns Rd, Rye, Victoria 3941.